 How Keyword Finders Help To Discover More Keywords

 A keyword finder is a tool that helps you discover new keywords by analyzing your existing content.
 It looks at the words and phrases you are already using and compares them to what people are searching for.

 As a result, it can help you fine-tune your keyword strategy and ensure that you are targeting the right terms.
 If you are looking to improve your search engine ranking, a keyword finder is an essential tool.

 There are three free tools that I would like to share with you that will help you with your keywords.

-Google Keyword Planner is a great tool to start with.
+Google Keyword Planner is a great keyword research tool to start with.

 You will need to set up a Google AdWords account.
 An AdWords account is free to set up, and you do not have to create ads to use the Google Keyword Planner.

 Type in a keyword that you would like to research.